Vendrim/Lucene-Librarian/README.md

 # Lucene-Librarian

 Meet Lucilla, an attempt of mine to understand how Apace Lucene works.
-Lucilla is command line search Application, that can index your directory contents for you and then help you find them.
+Lucilla is a command line search Application, that can index your directory contents for you and then help you find them.

 ![image](https://user-images.githubusercontent.com/45386461/218285385-9c13157e-e4ab-4567-a659-c87d3cc90cfd.png)